Terms of Reference

 receiving and considering of overview reports and data in relation to academic standards, student progression and achievement and key aspects of the student learning experience (including annual monitoring reports for programmes, External Examiners’ reports, accreditation reports and student feedback) taking action as may be required;

-consideration and approval of an annual quality report for submission to the University Learning, Teaching and Quality Committee;
+consideration and approval of an annual quality report for submission to the Education, Quality & Standards Committee;

 formulation of Faculty or School responses to internal and external consultation papers relating to quality assurance, learning and teaching and widening participation;